Home - Complete Sports Nigeria

-- By James Agberebi: Nigerian forward Isaac Success has described his ...
+- By James Agberebi: Nigerian trio; Moses Simon, Anderson Esiti ...

+- By Johnny Edward: Egypt ended their 31 year winless jinx against ...

+- FA Cup holders Manchester United have qualified for the fifth round ...

+- By James Agberebi: Andre Ayew scored the match winner for Ghana ...

-- By Adeboye Amosu: FC IfeanyiUbahcaptain ...
+- By Adeboye Amosu: Photo courtesy LMC Media (Rivers United vs Lobi ...

-- Mountain of Fire and Ministries (MFM) Football Club of Lagos ...

 Hat Trick Hero, Odey: My Target Is More Than 10 Goals, To Help MFM FC Go Places